eufat/eufat.github.io/about.md

 title: About
 permalink: /about/
 ---
- I study physics at University of Indonesia and currently working on several web development and data science projects.
-I am also previously at UI Robotics Team.
+ I study physics at University of Indonesia and currently working on several projects.
+Also I previously one of team member at UI Robotics Team.
 View my resume [here](https://docs.google.com/document/d/1v2QEILcYgqYaE_yI4qGiBH8DPppA4X49Wn-j50j6TOo/edit?usp=sharing).

  This are random stuff what I do mostly